 Before starting Sunday Forever, Ashli Stockton had the cushiest job.
-Ashli worked for Victoria’s Secret, rising through the ranks for more than a decade, earning herself the highly sought out position of Associate Vice President of Beauty Concept and Copy.
-Her job was to travel the world to spot trends in beauty and retail, and figuratively speaking, the job was tied up in a fancy bow with the corner office and all the perks that came with the glamorous job and chic title.
+Ashli worked for Victoria’s Secret, rising through the ranks for more than a decade.
+She earned herself the highly sought out position of Associate Vice President of Beauty Concept and Copy.
+Her job was to travel the world to spot trends in beauty and retail.
+Figuratively speaking, the job was tied up in a fancy bow with the corner office and all the perks that came with the glamorous job and chic title.

 Everyone looking into her office would have seen a trendy and beautiful blonde, with a fresh blowout and glowing manicure, who just popped off a flight from Tokyo just in time to nail a major presentation with company’s executives.
 Ashli and her job appeared to be perfect- but things aren’t always as they seem.

-In reality, her life was made up of sleepless nights at the office preparing for meetings, waking up on planes not knowing what country she was in, weeks away from her family (they are the absolute cutest btw- check them out!), pressure of planning the perfect outfit and look to appear a specific way, all while battling the never-going-away flu/cold/lethargy that most certainly came from not really taking care of herself.
+In reality, her life was made up of sleepless nights at the office preparing for meetings, waking up on planes not knowing what country she was in, weeks away from her family, pressure of planning the perfect outfit to look to appear a specific way, all while battling the never-going-away flu/cold/lethargy that most certainly came from not really taking care of herself.
 Her job was quite literally controlling her life.

 Out of this need to help others, Sunday Forever came to be.
-Ashli started the company slowly and cautiously, working on side projects at night and on the weekends to save up enough money to quit her day job.
-She networked with like-minded women who were supportive of her new endeavor, she learned new skills she’d need to start a business.
-Month after month she made progress and it took her over a year before she was able to make the leap.
+Ashli started the company slowly and cautiously, working on side projects to save up enough money to quit her day job.
+She networked with like-minded women who were supportive of her new endeavor; during which, she learned new skills she’d need to start a business.
+She made progress and it took her over a year before she was able to make the leap.

 On outside, Ashli is the type of woman that makes it look and sound easy.
-But when you speak with her, she is warm and encouraging with a beautiful vulnerability- they kind of woman that you know wants to celebrate your wins with you and hopes to divide your frustration and fears by sharing some of the hurdles she’s come up against.
+But when you speak with her, she is warm and encouraging with a beautiful vulnerability.
+She’s the kind of woman that you know wants to celebrate your wins with you; but also hopes to divide your frustration and fears by sharing some of the hurdles she’s come up against.
 In fact, early on in the business, she made a costly mistake that wiped out nearly half of what she had worked to save.
 She could have walked away, but she didn’t.
-She moved forward, having learned a valuable lesson and continued to believe in herself.
+She moved forward and continued to believe in herself after learning a valuable lesson.
 If you are a budding entrepreneur, she should be your muse.

-Sunday Forever was created with a vision to encompass treasured self-care rituals, good vibes, and effortless elegance.
+Treasured self-care rituals, good vibes, and effortless elegance was the vision that encompassed Sunday Forever.
 The brand carries gorgeous kimono robes, delightful candles, whimsical crystals, jewelries and more.
 All the perfect essentials for a little self-care Sunday before the start of a brand new work week.

 To Ashli, her dream job now means FREEDOM.